rfo909/CFT/doc/Doc.md

 CFT contains a number of "shell-like" commands, with different syntax from the regular code, which is all about function calls.

+These "shell-like" commands are parsed only when processing input, and so can not be called from function code, since the syntax is quite different.
+The shell command parser processes the whole input line, which has no real meaning to the CFT code parser and interpreter.

+## Commands

 - ls | lsf | lsd
 - cd